CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```WRITE_MESSAGE``` This item could be used to write messages on signs.

-### Flags that apply to items
+### Technical flags

-Technical flags.
 These are added programatically when the game is running, not by JSON.
 These are set to specific items (a single thingamabob, not *all* thingamabob) depending on the action or environmental context.

 - ```COLD``` Item is cold (see `EATEN_COLD`).
 - ```DIRTY``` Item (liquid) was dropped on the ground and is now irreparably dirty.